 The old adage that you shouldn’t keep all your eggs in one basket applies to Internet design as well.
 If you look at the Internet usage stats, you’ll see that 80% of people use a smartphone.
-You’ll also see that 57% use multiple devices, which means that, as far as the design of your website goes, it would make sense to ensure that it can be easily viewed on multiple types of devices.
+You’ll also see that 57% use multiple devices.
+This means that, as far as the design of your website goes, it would make sense to ensure that it can be easily viewed on multiple types of devices.
 And that’s where responsive design comes in.

 Responsive design might sound like one of those vague buzzwords the online world is full of.
 However, it’s a simple principle of design that allows one website to adapt easily to any size of the screen.
 Using responsive design to create a website means that people who visit that website will have an equally good experience regardless of the device they’re using to visit it.
-And if you’re still not convinced that responsive design is something you should implement as soon as possible, here a couple of reasons that will drive the point home.
+And if you’re still not convinced that responsive design is something you should implement as soon as possible.
+Here are a couple of reasons that will drive the point home.

 Mobile Usage Is on the Rise

-The rise of mobile usage shouldn’t catch you by surprise.
-It’s been going on for a while now, and as things stand now, more Google searches are happening on the smartphones than on computers.
+The rise of mobile users shouldn’t catch you by surprise.
+It’s been going on for a while now, and as things stand now, more Google searches are happening on smartphones than on computers.
 That means that your website is more likely to be found by someone using a smartphone than a desktop computer.

 Google Wants You to Adopt Responsive Design

 Google, the world’s most prominent search engine turned tech giant, is in the business of giving its users what they need.
-But even if you forget for a moment that Google wants you to use responsive design because it benefits Google’s users, they still have a couple of reasons to push for responsive design.
+But even if you forget for a moment that Google wants you to use responsive design because it benefits Google’s users.
+They still have a couple of reasons to push for responsive design.